January 17th - 29th, 2023

 Opened recently for snow leopard tracking, Ulley offers a pleasant alternative to camping and is relatively free of tourism and the chaos that has enveloped other snow leopard destinations.
 It began as a home owned by one of Ladakh’s top snow leopard trackers, Tchewang Norbu, under the auspice of a program initiated by the Snow Leopard Conservancy.
 Tourism revenues go directly into the local community and toward preservation of the snow leopards and their ecosystem.

 The Snow Leopard Lodge has both private and shared bathrooms.
 Those that share have a ratio of about one bathroom per two rooms.
 Bathrooms are basic with hot water in a bucket for a shower.
 The lodge is heated by gas during the day but turned off at night.
 There is electricity, but there can be periodic blackouts.
 Hot water bottles will be provided at night in your beds to keep you warm.
-We’re in a very rural area, but it will be considerably more comfortable than tenting while staying at the lodge!
-The trip is over a year out, so there might be upgrades by the time we get there next year.
+It’s a very rural area, but the lodge will be considerably more comfortable than tenting!
+They are continually making upgrades to improve the experience overall.

 Patience is always needed with wildlife photography.
 Snow leopards in Ladakh are wild and by nature very elusive and solitary animals.
 Please note that seeing a snow leopard is not in any way guaranteed.
 We’ll stay in prime snow leopard habitat, visit during the best time to see them, and use highly experienced spotters and trackers.
 However, it is regarded as a great privilege to even catch a glimpse of one, as they are very elusive.
 Finding them requires not only the skill and patience of expert trackers and guides, but also a bit of luck 🙂 Keep your eyes peeled for tracks, scat, and carcasses!
 Many great images have come out of this area over the last couple years.

 The activity level for this workshop is moderate.
 This trip is more adventurous than our typical photography tours.
 All tracking is done mainly by car with variable amounts of walking which you can adjust to your own requirements.
-Mules or porters can be provided if requested in advance.
+Mules or porters can be provided if requested in advance though are generally not required.
 You should be in good shape and reasonable health.
 Remember, you’ll not only be walking (physical) but will also be at high altitudes.

 Along with more moderate activity, guests should be aware of the altitudes of the areas we’ll visit.
 The village of Leh is around 12,000 feet, and Ulley is even higher at 13,000 feet.
 Altitude sickness is possible.
 Stay hydrated!
 Take it slow, and let your body adapt for at least the first 24 hours upon arrival in Leh.
 It is also recommended to avoid alcohol/sleeping pills for the first 24-48 hours.
-To compare, Cusco, Peru (the city you’re in near Machu Picchu) is at 11,152 feet.
+To compare, Cusco, Peru (near Machu Picchu) sits at 11,152 feet.